Muthina Kathirika: Plot

-In 1996, a 18-year Muthupandi visits the local police station in Kovilur in Thenkasi for a small issue.
+In 1996, an 18-year Muthupandi visits the local police station in Kovilur in Thenkasi for a small issue.
 He gets a good respect in station as his grandfather was an MLA from ADBD party, which is a national party.
 Muthupandi realises the worth of politics and foolishly joins the party, without realising that ADBD has no hold in Tamilnadu.
 He tries to woo his college senior Madhavi, but ends up in a scuffle with supr-senior Ravikumar, and drops all hopes of love.

 20 years later, Muthupandi is still unmarried and is the State General Secretary of the meek party.
 His younger brother is married, has kids and works as Government employee and his younger sister is in college.
 Content from the family's income from ancestral properties, Muthupandi engages in tricks and tactics to keep his party's name alive with nil funding.
 His assistant Kumar also tags along with him in hopes of making it big.

 Bullet Marudhupandi is the Vice-Chairman of Kovilur Municipality and has been vying for MLA seat for 10 years.
 Despite being an influential member of ruling MMSK party, he is upset that the seat is always given to coalition parties.
 He has placed a rubber stamp lady as Chairman as per women reservation, and runs the administration.
 Vanjinathan, the younger brother of Marudhu is a leading member of opposition MMKK party, and has twice lost from the same constituency.
 Despite being members of opposite groups they maintain a secret rapport and enjoy monopoly in civil contracts.

 Muthupandi meets a young lady Maya and falls in love with her.
 He goes to meet her parents, and finds out that she is the daughter of his crush madhavi and Ravikumar.
 Ravikumar, now a Police [Inspector], vows not to marry off Maya to muthupandi.
 At the same time General elections are announced for the State.
 As a revenge for all the tricks pulled on by Muthupandi, Marudhupandi and Vanjinathan arrange for Sanjay, a rich london return NRI to marry Maya on the day of results of the election, as Ravikumar is their distant cousin.